prifilabs/decentralized-mnemonic-backup/README.md

 ## Team's experience
 * Thierry Sans has 15 years experience in Academia.
 His expertise is computer security and data protection.
 * David Liu has built and managed over 30 blockchain projects.
-His expertise is Blockchain Full Stack development, Business Planning and execution.
+His expertise is blockchain full stack development, business planning and operations.
-* Howe Gu has worked and lead enterprise companies (PWC, Deloite, Microsoft) on Business Strategy, Customer Success and Business Consulting.
+* Howe Gu currently leads global strategy for Microsoft Customer Transformation team and has over 15 years of experience advising F500 companies on strategy and transformation as a consultant.
 * Kevin Oh has...

 We've been a team for 6 months.